freelawproject/eyecite/README.rst

 1. Update version info in :code:`pyproject.toml` by running :code:`poetry version [major, minor, patch]`.

-For an automated deployment, tag the commit with vx.y.z, and push it to master.
+For an automated deployment, tag the commit with vx.y.z, and push it to main.
 An automated deploy and documentation update will be completed for you.

 For a manual deployment, run: